Discover the Fastest Birds in North America

 Being fast has its advantages for birds.
 In outwitting predators, raising a family or being the first to recognize a new source of food, being fast can boost a bird’s chances of survival.
 Who wins the race in your yard?
-Learn the birding basics of these fast-moving bird species and you can decide!
+Learn about the fastest bird species and you can decide!

 Fastest Nest Builders

-Most birds spend several days to as long as two weeks getting their home just right, but a pair of mourning doves can quickly throw together a loose platform of sticks in just a few hours.
-The flimsy construction may be finished in a single morning or spread over a couple of days; the male is prone to interrupting work to pursue the female.
-Why the hurry?
-Mourning doves may raise as many as six broods in a single year, each one in a new nest.
+Most birds spend multiple days to as long as two weeks getting their home just right, but a pair of mourning doves can rapidly toss together a messy pile of sticks in just a few hours.
+The flimsy nest may be completed in a single morning or spread over a couple of days; the male is prone to interrupting construction to pursue the female.
+Why the rush?
+Mourning doves may raise up to six broods in a year, each one in a new nest.
+Here’s everything you need to know about baby mourning doves.

 Fastest to Leave the Nest after Hatching